 Gujari Mahal Archeological Museum

-Today, Gujari Mahal is an Archaeological Museum managed by the Directorate of Archeology, Archives and Museums, Madhya Pradesh.
+Today, the Gujari Mahal is an Archaeological Museum managed by the Directorate of Archeology, Archives and Museums, Madhya Pradesh.
 It’s also called the State Archeological Museum or Gwalior Fort Museum.

 It’s a treasure trove of ancient heritage and exquisite sculptures collected from various places some dating back to the 1st and 2nd centuries BCE.
 The place literally stuns you.

-The palace was converted into an archaeological museum in 1920 and was opened for public in 1922.
+The palace was converted into an archaeological museum in 1920 and was opened for the public in 1922.
 It houses around 28 galleries with almost 9000 antique pieces.

 The architecture of the stone monument is just breathtaking.
 Built in the 15th century in a traditional Hindu style architecture, the square palace has an open area in the center.

-The dome-shaped umbrellas in the outer area of palace add to the beauty.
+The dome-shaped umbrellas in the outer area of the palace add to the beauty.
 Each and every adornment has a special significance.

 Historical Treasures at Gujari Mahal Archeological Museum